alexfmpe/beam/docs/index.md

 ## How to install

-Beam is available via Hackage and Stackage, and can be included in your stack project by adding `beam-core` and an appropriate beam backend to your `stack.yaml` as an `extra-dep`.
+Beam is available via Hackage and Stackage, and can be included in your stack project by adding `beam-core` and an appropriate Beam backend to your `stack.yaml` as an `extra-dep`.
 Some projects may want to follow the latest master, for the newest features.
 If so, put the following in your `stack.yaml` to build and use beam in your project!